GB News: Foundation

 In December 2020, Paul Marshall, a hedge-fund manager, was in talks to invest £10 million into GB News.
 On 6 January 2021, GB News reached its £60 million fundraising aim, which it said was oversubscribed.
 The majority of the £60 million came from the Dubai-based investment firm Legatum, Marshall, who said he was investing in a personal capacity, and American multinational Discovery, Inc.; after the merger of Discovery with WarnerMedia (owners of CNN) to form Warner Bros.
 Discovery, the company's stake in All Perspectives was bought out by the other backers in August 2022 as part of an additional capital injection of £60 million.
+Marshall and Legatum jointly own the company through All Perspectives Ltd., in which they each own around 40%.

 Prior to its launch, GB News said it would recruit 140 staff, including 120 journalists, and would also launch "streaming, video-on-demand and audio services".
 Since then, CEO Angelos Frangopoulos reported that the channel had employed over 200 journalists.

 The recruitment drive began on 25 January 2021.
 The first presenters and journalists announced in the recruitment drive were Dan Wootton, Colin Brazier, Darren McCaffrey, Tom Harwood, Michelle Dewberry, Inaya Folarin Iman, and Alex Phillips.
 Following Piers Morgan's departure from Good Morning Britain on 9 March, Neil expressed interest in Morgan joining GB News instead.
 Neil later said that talks were affected by a disagreement: "he's [Morgan] got his own idea of what he is worth and we [GB News] have a slightly different idea of what he's worth".
 Later staff announced as joining the channel prior to its launch were Liam Halligan, Andrew Doyle, Rosie Wright, Simon McCoy, Kirsty Gallacher, Alastair Stewart, Neil Oliver, Gloria De Piero, Mercy Muroki, and Isabel Webster.